chrisdone/website/hakyll/posts/rust.markdown

 successful your language, the more people will use your language for things it wasn't intended for.

+This post still offends [many who have tied Rust to their identity](http://www.paulgraham.com/identity.html), but that's their problem, not mine.

 ## Conclusions, if any

-I won't be using Rust for any of my own personal projects.
-But it's used at my job, so I'm sort of forced to have an opinion about it.
+I won't be using Rust for any of my own personal projects for the above stated reasons.
+But it was used at my job at the time of writing, so I felt the need to express myself about it.

-But I wouldn't mind using it as a replacement for single-threaded C if I just use the standard library.
-That would be fun.
+But I wouldn't mind using it as a replacement for single-threaded C if I just use the standard library, that might be fun, although I don't do any embedded work, so I wouldn't hold my breath.

+I think that the excellent tooling and dev team for Rust, [subsidized by Big Tech](https://www.youtube.com/watch?v=XZ3w_jec1v8), pulls the wool over people's eyes and convinces them that this is a good language that is simple and worth investing in.
+There's danger in that type of thinking.

 [^1]: Having done my fair share of C code, there's nothing new here for me.

+[^2]: Of course, `Rc` and `Arc` are reference counters, which is a form
+      of garbage collection.
+See _The Garbage Collection Handbook: The Art of Automatic Memory Management_ published in 1996.
+But most developers have a superficial understanding of garbage collection as a technical subject, and therefore "garbage collection" for them means "tracing garbage collector."
+Hence bizarre discussions that pit "garbage collecion versus reference counting."
+It's like saying fruit versus apples.